-Targeted at senior aged care managers and leaders, these four short training modules provide an overview of the Inclusive Service Standards giving participants a chance to walk through each of standards and reflect their organisation's current progress towards inclusive service provision.
+Targeted at senior aged care managers and leaders, these four short training modules provide an overview of the Inclusive Service Standards giving participants a chance to walk through each standard and reflect their organisation's current progress towards inclusive service provision.
 They also highlight ideas which help organisations on their journey.

-Video and Discussion Guide
+Video and discussion guide

 This animated video provides an overview of the principles and ideas behind the Inclusive Service Standards.
-It is accompanied by a dicussion guide which can be used to workshop the video with staff and a transcript which can be printed out.
+It is accompanied by a discussion guide which can be used to workshop the video with staff and a transcript which can be printed.

-Tip Sheets and Templates
+Tip sheets and templates